Coincidences of homological densities, predicted by arithmetic: The poset of colored -equals partitions and its homology

 As discussed in \S 1.8-1.9 and \S 4.2 of \cite{DGM}, the direct sum

 has the structure of a graded-commutative algebra; we refer to its product as the {\em intersection product}.
 From the construction (below), this algebra carries a natural $S_D$ action.

 Explicitly, the intersection product is given by 0 on summands associated to $I$ and $J$ which do not meet transversely.
-On summands associated to $I$ and $J$ which do meet transversely, the intersection product is given by the composition
+On summands associated to $I$ and $J$ which do meet transversely, the intersection product is given on each summand by the composition